Two people charged after soup thrown on Van Gogh’s Sunflowers painting

 Two people have been charged after throwing soup over Van Gogh’s Sunflowers painting.

-The Metropolitan Police confirmed that 20-year-old Anna Holland and 21-year-old Phoebe Plummer will appear in court charged with criminal damage for the recorded demonstration at the National Gallery.

-The protesters, wearing Just Stop Oil T-shirts, threw two tins of Heinz Tomato soup over the 1888 work Sunflowers shortly after 11am on Friday, before kneeling down in front of the painting and appearing to glue their hands to the wall beneath it.
+Anna Holland, 20, from Newcastle, and Phoebe Plummer, 21, from Lambeth, south-west London, both pleaded not guilty to criminal damage to the frame of Van Gogh's painting in a hearing at Westminster Magistrates' Court on Saturday morning.Protesters, wearing Just Stop Oil T-shirts, threw two tins of Heinz Tomato soup over the 1888 work Sunflowers shortly after 11am on Friday, before kneeling down in front of the painting and appearing to glue their hands to the wall beneath it.

 Tomato soup covered the image, which is covered by glass, as well as parts of the golden frame.

-Visitors were then shortly escorted out by security, who then shut the doors to room 43 of the gallery where the painting hangs.
+Visitors were escorted out by security, who then shut the doors to room 43 of the gallery where the painting hangs.

+Prosecutor Ola Oyedepo said the pair threw the “orange substance” knowing there was a “protective case” over the actual painting, though damage was caused to the frame.

+Ms Oyedepo said it is unclear at this stage what the value of the damage is but said it is “significantly below the £5,000 cost threshold”.

+District judge Tan Irkam released the pair on bail on the condition they do not enter galleries or museums and do not have paint or adhesive substances in a public place.

-Police confirmed Lora Johnson, 38, was also charged with criminal damage for throwing orange paint over the sign outside of New Scotland Yard.
+Meanwhile, Lora Johnson, 38, from Southwold, Suffolk, pleaded not guilty to charges of criminal damage at the same court after paint was sprayed on to the New Scotland Yard sign.

-One of the activists said in front of the painting after the incident: “What is worth more, art or life?
+One of the activists said after the incident: “What is worth more, art or life?
 Is it worth more than food?
 Worth more than justice?

 “Are you more concerned about the protection of a painting, or the protection of our planet and people?
 The cost of living crisis is part of the cost of oil crisis.”

-The protesters were later seen being put into a police van at the back entrance of the gallery.
+Protesters were later seen being put into a police van at the back entrance of the gallery.

 The charges follow a spate of protests by Just Stop Oil across central London where activists have stuck themselves to the pavement along Pall Mall and Knightsbridge, in a similar style to Insulate Britain whose protests grated the public by stopping traffic on busy roads.